sameergopali/TidyTabs/README.md

 - **Domain-based Grouping**: Falls back to domain-based grouping when no custom rules match
 - **Enable/Disable**: Toggle automatic grouping on/off
 - **Manual Grouping**: Group all existing tabs with a single click
+- **Smart Group Management**: Automatically collapses other groups when a new group is created or expanded
+- **Tab Count Display**: Shows the number of tabs in each group title (e.g., "Social Media (5)")
+- **Auto Focus**: Automatically switches focus to newly created tabs, even across windows
+- **Special Page Protection**: Skips grouping for new tabs, settings pages, and other Chrome internal pages

 ## Installation